 </VisualState>

-Note: Dependency properties allow design time tools to set properties on objects.
-The value of the property can be computed based on the values of other inputs.
+Note: The syntax used in the VisualState Setters to set properties such as (Grid.ColumnSpan) where the property is in brackets is required to set attached properties.

-An attached property is a variation of dependency property inherited by children of certain elements, such as the Grid element, to enable the child to set properties on the parent.
-For instance, grid children can use attached properties to tell the parent where to position them within the grid structure.
+An attached property is a special kind of property inherited by children of certain elements, such as the Grid element, to enable the child to set properties on the parent.
+For instance, grid children can use attached properties to tell the parent in which Grid.Row and Grid.Column to position them within the grid structure.

 It is best practice to set essential properties in each visual state.
 Although some settings may carry over as a user resizes the window, a minimum of properties must be present to support app start up in every state.